facebookresearch/hydra/website/docs/configure_hydra/hydra_config.md

 sidebar_label: Hydra configuration
 ---

-Anything under the hydra branch of the config can be overriden in various ways.
+Anything under the hydra branch of the config can be overridden in various ways.
 See the [intro](intro) for details about how to apply the customization.

 ```yaml